0marwa0/HTML-CSS-daily-missions/README.md

    - Pay attention to details such as colors, fonts, spacing, and positioning of elements.

 4. **Submission:**
-   - Submit your code files (HTML, CSS, and JS) along with any necessary assets.
+   - Submit your code files (HTML and CSS) along with any necessary assets.
    - Include a README.md file documenting your approach, challenges faced, and any additional features you may have implemented.

 5. **Clean Code Practices:**